ameermak/Neurolabs_task/results.md

 # Results

-* Connected to the Neurolabs API directly using requests (no SDK).
+* Connected to the Neurolabs API directly using requests.

 * Loaded the two CSV files containing the cooler and ambient image URLs.